maltaweel/ImageComparison/READ.md

 This contains a output_lsh file that shows the raw comparisons between images in similarity.
 This is the output of the Locality Sensitive Hashing algorithm.

+post4th/:

+This folder contains the same structure and output file types as 9-4/, except the sculptures (images) date to the post-4th century BCE.
+The network_output folder contains the relevant files for networks for this period.
+The imageLink.csv file describes the sculptures for this folder.

+pre9th/:

+This folder contains the same structure and output file types as 9-4/, except the sculptures (images) date to the pre-9th century BCE.
+The network_output folder contains the relevant files for networks for this period.
+The imageLink.csv file describes the sculptures for this folder.

+shp/:

+This folder contains a shapefile (TM_WORLD_BORDERS-0.3) of countries that are used for nodes in the network files for sculpture comparsions.
+The nodes represent countries that are within archaeological/ancient regions (e.g, Mesopotamia equated with Iraq).
+The shapefile is used to help build the network and map it to a geographic location.